rust-embedded/book/src/intro/tooling.md

 In general, LLDB works as well as GDB when it comes to debugging but we haven't found an LLDB counterpart to GDB's `load` command, which uploads the program to the target hardware, so currently we recommend that you use GDB.

+## OpenOCD

+GDB isn't able to communicate directly with the ST-Link debugging hardware on your STM32F3DISCOVERY development board.
+It needs a translator and the Open On-Chip Debugger, OpenOCD, is that translator.
+OpenOCD is a program that runs on your laptop/PC and translates between GDB's TCP/IP based remote debug protocol and ST-Link's USB based protocol.

+OpenOCD also performs other important work as part of its translation for the debugging of the ARM Cortex-M based microcontroller on your STM32F3DISCOVERY development board:
+* It knows how to interact with the memory mapped registers used by the ARM CoreSight debug peripheral.
+It is these CoreSight registers that allow for:
+  * Breakpoint/Watchpoint manipulation
+  * Reading and writing of the CPU registers
+  * Detecting when the CPU has been halted for a debug event
+  * Continuing CPU execution after a debug event has been encountered
+  * etc.
+* It also knows how to erase and write to the microcontroller's FLASH